garyfleming/product-engineering/product-engineering.md

 ^  * Linda
     * Has worked in multiple roles and has now settled into Product management
-    * Opinionated, loud, one of life's complainers
+    * Opinionated, loud, one of life's complainers, but she's not stupid and she's not necessarily wrong.
     * Can see the issues upstream and knows they need fixed - knows that tickets are a symptom
-    * Can't get traction because started with everything that is wrong.
+    * Can't get traction with Nathan because started with everything that is wrong.
 Didn't build relationships and trust.
 Just complained (about stuff that really was broken)
     * Aligned *under* Nathan, so is being loudly dismissive of her manager's approach.

 ---